Muskan-kumari1/javascript.md/project.md

-## Table of contents##
+## Table of contents

-1. What Is javascript?
+1. What Is javascript
-2. How to Set Up VsCode?
+2. How to Set Up VsCode
-3. What can Javascript do?
+3. What can Javascript do
-4. What makes Javascript unique?
+4. What makes Javascript unique
-5. How to use Javascript with HTML?
+5. How to use Javascript with HTML
-6. HOW to use internal Javascript?
+6. HOW to use internal Javascript
-7. How to use external Javascript?
+7. How to use external Javascript
-8. Functions in Javascript.
+8. Functions in Javascript
-9.  important functions of Javascript.
+9.  important functions of Javascript
-10. Variable in Javascript.
+10. Variable in Javascript
-11. Scope and Lite time of a variable the HTML Element.
+11. Scope and Lite time of a variable the HTML Element
-12. DOM(Document Object Method) .
+12. DOM(Document Object Method)
-13. What is an Operator and Type of Operators in Js.
+13. What is an Operator and Type of Operators in Js
-14. String Concatenation in Javascript.
+14. String Concatenation in Javascript
-15. Array in Javascript.
+15. Array in Javascript
-16. Conditional Statement in Javascript.
+16. Conditional Statement in Javascript
-17. Types of Conditional Statements in Javascipt.
+17. Types of Conditional Statements in Javascipt
- 18. Event Handling in Javascript.
+ 18. Event Handling in Javascript
- 19. Loop in Javascript.
+ 19. Loop in Javascript

 # 1. What Is javascript